Set up G Suite billing and payments

 - G Suite: Once your free trial is over and your paid subscription begins, we begin charging your payment method at the beginning of the following month.
 If your paid service begins in May, for example, we charge you at the beginning of June.
 After that, automatic charges continue to occur at the beginning of each month.

-- Domain Registration: We begin charging your account at the time of purchase.
+- Domain Registration: We begin charging your payment method at the time of purchase.
 If your domain is set to auto-renew, we renew your domain 7 days prior to the annual renewal date and charge your payment method at the beginning of the following month.

 Before we can debit your new bank account, we need to verify that it's really yours.
 How long this takes depends on your location: